 This note was stimulated by Jonathan L. Zittrain’s op-ed piece in the NY Times, and Ping’s response to it.
 I agree that Ping’s question: “trusted by whom?” is crucial.
 Mostly I want a computer that is totally loyal to me.
 But I may gain if I have a Pitney Bowes postage meter which plays by Post Office rules instead of mine.
 If it lacked this peculiar loyalty—to someone else besides me—I would be unlikely to have the convenience that caused me to buy it.
 Likewise I might indeed like to watch Mr. Eisner’s marvelous “Monsters, Inc.” on my personal computer and I understand that he would like a cut and I can understand his reluctance to release a high resolution version that can be freely copied.

 Laws are seldom crafted in light of unproven technologies.
 Yet when such technologies can be foreseen, legislative blunders may be avoided.
 The technology I refer to is capabilities which I describe elsewhere.
-It is a venerable computer idea that was not enough needed when it was once in vogue in a few computer science laboratories.
+It is a venerable computer idea that was not needed enough when it was once in vogue in a few computer science laboratories.
 Recent developments in the technology, and newly perceived computer security problems may make capabilities strategic now.

 I think that Microsoft would have the PC user view his machine as a single individual committed to helping, amusing and generally serving him.
 I anthropomorphize here on purpose.
 The things that our computers do for us now are more like what servants once did for the privileged, than what machines have ever done for us.
 They remember for us.
 They remind us.
 They help us draw pictures.
 They amuse us.
 They search for us.
 We confide our secrets to them.
 Our evolved intuitions about who to trust with what aspects of our life can serve us only if we anthropomorphize.
 The state of AI restricts us to being served, for the next few decades, by idiot-savants—very clever in narrow specialties but perhaps with agenda that are unknown to us.
 These useful legions can be produced only by mobs of programmers and institutions, and some of those will have plans at odds with our own wishes.

 Let me portray a world within the personal computer that I want and that I think could exist in a few years.
 I will try to avoid the jargon that pervades most pages at this site.
 The proposed world allows for code by anyone to run in your computer, should you wish.
-At your option it also makes room for peddlers with their own proprietary wares who may be assured that while they are tenants on your machine, the software and hardware protects their commercial interests, even from you.
-You are limited only so long as you invite the peddlers.
+At your option it also makes room for peddlers with their own proprietary wares who may be assured that while they are tenants of apartments on your machine, the software and hardware protects their proprietary interests, even from you.
+You are thus limited only so long as you invite the peddlers.
 You may evict them without notice, but then their data is also gone.

 With proper capability foundations, we will see in the microcosm of our computer distinct agents, some malign, with their own distinct agenda.
 The lord of the manor may confide to his valet that he is having lunch with his solicitor while concealing this from the other servants.